ALTERNATE TALES OF THE STAR FORCE

 Zordar, at least in his physical essence, had indeed been changed...changed into impotent, harmless subatomic dust.

 In his spiritual essence, too, Zordar had been changed, and immediately consigned to a fate far different than his self-proclaimed role as Lord of the Universe.
-The revelations that would await Zordar when he met Destiny face-to-face were to be more stunning than the manner of his physical end.
+The revelations that would await Zordar when he passed on to his destination were to be more stunning than the manner of his physical disappearance.
 However, as such matters are not within the province of this tale, they shall not be discussed here, except to state this:

 Trelaina was correct.
 There were, indeed, great powers in the Universe, both unknown and unseen.